Looking for an easy bee craft for toddlers that actually works for younger ages?

 Frequently Asked Questions

 Yes.
 You could use yellow card instead of painting the plate.
-It becomes more of a collage-style craft.
+It becomes more of a collage-style craft which is also far less messy and ideal to do at home.

 Do I need googly eyes?